Benjamin-Lee/viroiddb/content/pages/about.md

 1. The nucleic acid sequences and accompanying metadata are categorized, formatted and converted to JSON format.
    Additional metadata, such as GC content, is also derived from the sequence.
-2. The secondary structure is predicted for every sequence ssing [RNAFold](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi), producing the dot bracket notation (DBN) representation of the structure.
+2. The secondary structure is predicted for every sequence using [RNAFold](http://rna.tbi.univie.ac.at/cgi-bin/RNAWebSuite/RNAfold.cgi), producing the dot bracket notation (DBN) representation of the structure.
 3. The DBN information is used to generate SVG and PDF visualizations (using [forna](http://rna.tbi.univie.ac.at/forna/)).
-4. All sequences are scanned for autocatalytic potential of via [infernal](http://eddylab.org/infernal/)-based searches against selected families the [Rfam](https://rfam.org/) database.
+4. All sequences are scanned for autocatalytic potential via [infernal](http://eddylab.org/infernal/)-based searches against selected families the [Rfam](https://rfam.org/) database.
 5. All sequences are clustered using [mmseqs](https://github.com/soedinglab/mmseqs2) at multiple identity thresholds (see [clusters](/clusters)).
 6. Cyclic/rotational alignment is attempt for every cluster using [CSA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-230).
 7. If CSA failed to produce an output (see below for reasons why), cyclic comparison is attempted using [cyclope](http://www.bioinf.uni-leipzig.de/Software/cyclope/index.html).